 During the last week of November, you’ll notice that there is a day for pretty much everything — Thanksgiving Day, Black Friday, Small Business Saturday, Cyber Monday, and of course, Giving Tuesday.

-Giving Tuesday is a global giving movement that starts the Tuesday after Thanksgiving — this year, it falls on November 27th.
+Giving Tuesday is a global giving movement that starts the Tuesday after Thanksgiving.
 On this day, people throughout the world make the commitment to support a charity through the gift of time, donations, or goods.
 It’s the perfect time to involve your parish and the many ways we can all become Everyday Stewards by giving back.
 Read on for ways to piggyback on the momentum of Giving Tuesday.

 Come Up with a Goal